 Accountant Cecil Sylvester Chester Used Fraudulent Loan Documents In $1.4 Million Straw Deal Scheme

-As part of the straw deal scheme, Chester worked as an accountant from an office located on New Hampshire Avenue in Hyattsville, Maryland.
-Co-conspirator Andreas Tamaris purchased, renovated, and then resold distressed row houses in Baltimore City, primarily in the Highlandtown.
+Chester worked as an accountant from an office located on New Hampshire Avenue in Hyattsville, Maryland.
+Co-conspirator Andreas Tamaris purchased, renovated, and then resold distressed row houses in Baltimore City.

-As part of the straw deal scheme, Chester advised these “purchasers” that they didn’t need to contribute funds for the down payment or closing costs to buy these properties.
-Chester also advised that he would place tenants in the properties whose rent payments would cover the monthly mortgage payments after the transactions closed, and that Chester would collect the rent and make the mortgage payments.
+Chester also advised these “purchasers” that they didn’t need to contribute funds for the down payment.
+He also advised them that they were not required to pay closing costs to buy these properties.
+Chester also advised that he would place tenants in the properties.
+As a result, the rental payments would cover the monthly mortgage payments after the transactions closed.
+Chester would then collect the rent and make the mortgage payments.

-Chester and his co-conspirators set the purchase price for the properties to exceed their actual fair market value, thereby generating excess proceeds from the transactions from which they could profit.
+Chester and his co-conspirators set the purchase price for the properties to exceed their actual fair market value.
+Thus, they would be generating excess proceeds from the transactions from which they could profit.

-The conspirators in the straw deal scheme provided false information about the straw purchasers’ employment, income and financial assets, as well as fraudulent supporting documentation to the mortgage loan brokers to enable the straw purchasers to qualify for home mortgage loans.
+The conspirators in the straw deal scheme provided false information about the straw purchasers’ employment.
+They also gave false income and financial assets.
+In addition, they also gave fraudulent supporting documentation to the mortgage loan brokers.
+This was to enable the straw purchasers to qualify for home mortgage loans.

-The conspirators falsely indicated to the mortgage loan brokers that the straw purchasers each intended to use the property as their primary residence following the purchase.
-Tamaris and other individuals supplied the funds needed for the down payment and closing costs on each of the transactions, and were in turn reimbursed from the loan proceeds at settlement.
+Tamaris and other individuals supplied the funds needed for the down payment and closing costs.
+In return, they were reimbursed from the loan proceeds at settlement.

 As part of the straw deal scheme, Chester brought the purchasers into the straw deal scheme to the closing, and then caused the straw purchasers to falsely sign certifications in the closing documents affirming that they intended to use the properties as their primary residence and that no portion of the down payment and closing costs were borrowed.
 Following the settlement on each transaction in which they participated, Chester and the other conspirators received substantial payments drawn from the proceeds of the loan.